 he or she received provisional payments on the previous request.
 However, we can pay

-3. Paying provisional benefits on a subsequent EXR request
+provisional payments on a subsequent EXR request if the claimant:

 was approved for EXR on a previous request;

 completed his or her extended period of eligibility (EPE);

 had his or her benefits later terminated due to substantial gainful activity (SGA),